Release Management#

 • Fix the issue on the release branch and then forward-port the change to main

-Releases are coordinated in a GitHub issue, such as the release issue for 50.3.0.
-If you think a fix should be included in a patch release, discuss it on the relevant tracking issue first.
-You can also open the backport PR first and then link it from the tracking issue.
+Releases are coordinated using GitHub issues.
+Each planned release is listed in the DataFusion Releases tracking issue, and each release is coordinated in a dedicated issue, such as the release issue for 50.3.0.
+If you think a fix should be included in a patch release, discuss it on the relevant tracking issue or open a backport PR and link it there.

 To prepare for a new release series, maintainers: